 David Kahn Seizing the Enigma: The Race to Break the German U-boat Codes, 1939–43 (Arrow, 1996) ISBN: 0099784114) Arrow Books Ltd, 1996.

-Purely naval, as the title says but a reminder that subterfuge and sheer audacity played a vital part alongside mathematical genius.
+Purely naval, as the title says but a reminder that subterfuge and sheer audacity played a vital part alongside mathematical and mechanical genius.

 Hugh Sebag-Montefiore Enigma: The Battle for the Code (Phoenix, 2001) ISBN-10: 0753811308 ISBN-13: 978-0753811306